aleksispi/aleksispi.github.io/_pages/public-outreach.md

 author_profile: true
 ---

+**December 2025:** Invited presentation on the topic _AI during the meta-crisis_ by [Elina Eriksson](https://www.kth.se/profile/elina) at [KTH Royal Institute of Technology](https://www.kth.se/en)

-**October 2025:** Invited presentation on the topic _AI for the Environment_ at the [DigiHalland 2025 event](https://www.regionhalland.se/kultur/kulturarrangemang/kulturarrangemang/2025-09-16-digihalland-ai-hallbarhet-och-framtidens-mojligheter) (Region Halland).
+**October 2025:** Invited presentation on the topic _AI for the Environment_ at the [DigiHalland 2025 event](https://www.regionhalland.se/kultur/kulturarrangemang/kulturarrangemang/2025-09-16-digihalland-ai-hallbarhet-och-framtidens-mojligheter) (Region Halland)

-**October 2025:** Commentary on the use of AI for sustainability in the Swedish magazine [_Hållbart Byggande_](https://www.e-magin.se/paper/25v795n8/paper/1#/paper/5p8t04hs/39).
+**October 2025:** Commentary on the use of AI for sustainability in the Swedish magazine [_Hållbart Byggande_](https://www.e-magin.se/paper/25v795n8/paper/1#/paper/5p8t04hs/39)

-**March 2025:** Invited presentation on the topic _AI for the Environment_ to the consultancy company [_Evidente_](https://www.evidente.se/).
+**March 2025:** Invited presentation on the topic _AI for the Environment_ to the consultancy company [_Evidente_](https://www.evidente.se/)

-**March 2025:** Invited presentation about [_Climate AI Nordics_](https://climateainordics.com/) to the [_Young European Associated Researchers network (YEAR)_](https://www.year-network.com/ourevents/forecasting-with-ai-what-can-modern-machine-learning-tell-us-about-the-future/).
+**March 2025:** Invited presentation about [_Climate AI Nordics_](https://climateainordics.com/) to the [_Young European Associated Researchers network (YEAR)_](https://www.year-network.com/ourevents/forecasting-with-ai-what-can-modern-machine-learning-tell-us-about-the-future/)

-**December 2024:** Half-day introduction to AI for a group of industry and academic actors in the [Soft Microscopy network](https://softmicroscopy.se/).
+**December 2024:** Half-day introduction to AI for a group of industry and academic actors in the [Soft Microscopy network](https://softmicroscopy.se/)

-**November 2024:** Gave a presentation and participated in a panel discussion on the theme [_Is technology our only salvation from climate collapse?_](https://internetdagarna.se/program-2024/ar-tekniken-var-enda-raddning-fran-en-klimatkollaps/) at [Internetdagarna 2024](https://internetdagarna.se/).
+**November 2024:** Gave a presentation and participated in a panel discussion on the theme [_Is technology our only salvation from climate collapse?_](https://internetdagarna.se/program-2024/ar-tekniken-var-enda-raddning-fran-en-klimatkollaps/) at [Internetdagarna 2024](https://internetdagarna.se/)

-**October 2024:** Guest lecture for a class of master students at Lund University on the theme _AI for the environment_.
+**October 2024:** Guest lecture for a class of master students at Lund University on the theme _AI for the environment_

-**October 2024:** Invited presentation for [IQ Samhällsbyggnad](https://www.iqs.se/in-english/) about AI and its many applications within the built environment sector.
+**October 2024:** Invited presentation for [IQ Samhällsbyggnad](https://www.iqs.se/in-english/) about AI and its many applications within the built environment sector

-**August 2024:** Participated in a panel discussion titled [_Science communication and AI – threats, challenges and opportunities_](https://youtu.be/uRVoaiXaeH0?si=Wh9AHkf39RbXKXR_&t=51), at the [_World Water Week_](https://www.worldwaterweek.org/) in Stockholm.
+**August 2024:** Participated in a panel discussion titled [_Science communication and AI – threats, challenges and opportunities_](https://youtu.be/uRVoaiXaeH0?si=Wh9AHkf39RbXKXR_&t=51), at the [_World Water Week_](https://www.worldwaterweek.org/) in Stockholm

-**August 2024:** Invited presentation for [Sally Dobberman](https://sally.doberman.co/) on the topic _AI considerations under post-growth scenarios_.
+**August 2024:** Invited presentation for [Sally Dobberman](https://sally.doberman.co/) on the topic _AI considerations under post-growth scenarios_

-**January 2024:** Commentary on AI for tackling climate change ([Naturvetarna](https://www.naturvetarna.se/), in Swedish).
+**January 2024:** Commentary on AI for tackling climate change ([Naturvetarna](https://www.naturvetarna.se/), in Swedish)

 **December 2023:** Guest lecture for a class of master students at Lund University on the theme _AI for the environment_.
-Similar presentation also for [Digitaliseringskonsulterna](https://digitaliseringskonsulterna.se/).
+Similar presentation also for [Digitaliseringskonsulterna](https://digitaliseringskonsulterna.se/)

 **October 2023:** Presentation for [Lantbrukarnas Riksförbund](https://www.lrf.se/) (Federation of Swedish Farmers) about AI within the agricultural sector.
-Title: _AI within horticulture: Where we are today, and where we may be headed_.
+Title: _AI within horticulture: Where we are today, and where we may be headed_

 **October 2023:** Presentation for a group of industry leaders within the industry sector in Skåne.
-Title: _AI in practice: How to succeed with your first AI project_.
+Title: _AI in practice: How to succeed with your first AI project_

 **September 2023:** [Commentary on AI for tackling climate change (Miljö och utveckling, in Swedish)](https://miljo-utveckling.se/ai-potentiell-hjalte-i-klimatkrisen/)